 - 14.2 Precautionary measures involving a total suspension from studies must be approved by the Vice-Chancellor (or nominee). - 14.3 Precautionary action taken by the University should not be considered a determination of the student's fitness to study nor should it be considered a disciplinary action. - 14.4 When precautionary measures are put in place the student will be informed of these by the Academic Office and the reasons for the set of measures will be explained.
-A meeting may be convened to explain precautionary measures. - 14.5 The student may appeal against the precautionary measures imposed,1 by submitting a written request stating the reason for the appeal to the Academic Office within seven days of the date issued on the notice of the precautionary measures following the procedure in section 20 for review of outcome. - 14.6 Whilst the precautionary measures are in place, the student may request a review of the suspension, exclusion or set of conditions if there is a relevant change to their circumstances.
-This request should be made in writing to the Academic Office, following the procedure in section 20 for review of outcome. - 14.7 If the student fails to comply with any precautionary measures, the precautionary measures will be reviewed and may result in further precautionary measures being imposed. - 14.8 Precautionary measures will be reviewed at regular intervals determined by the individual circumstances of the case.
+A meeting may be convened to explain precautionary measures. - 14.5The student may appeal against the precautionary measures imposed, by submitting a written request stating the reason for the appeal to the Academic Office within seven days of the date issued on the notice of the precautionary measures.
+The appeal will be considered by the Student Case Review Group.
+The student will be notified of the final decision of their appeal within fourteen days of the receipt of the letter requesting an appeal. - 14.6 Whilst the precautionary measures are in place, the student may request a review of the suspension, exclusion or set of conditions if there is a relevant change to their circumstances.
+This request should be made in writing to the Academic Office and will be considered by the Student Case Review Group, which will normally respond within fourteen days of the receipt of the letter. - 14.7 If the student fails to comply with any of the precautionary measures, the precautionary measures will be reviewed which may result in more serious precautionary measures being imposed. - 14.8 Precautionary measures will be reviewed at regular intervals determined by the individual circumstances of the case.